CGreenP/URL-Shortener/README.md

 * URL deletion: The application allows users to delete short URLs that are no longer needed.
 * Database storage: The application uses MongoDB to store the full URLs, short URLs, and click counts of each URL.

+## Advantage And Disadvantage of URL Shortener
+Like all projects, this project has its advantages and disadvantages.
+It’s important to get a good handle on the pros and cons so you can be informed when making your strategic decisions.

+### Advantages
+* Our application is simple and easy to use.
+It has a minimal and intuitive user interface that allows the user to enter, view, and delete URLs.
+* Our application is fast and efficient.
+It can generate and store URLs in a matter of seconds, and redirect the user to the original URL without any delay.
+* Our application is scalable and flexible.
+It can handle any number of URLs and clicks, and it can be easily modified or extended with new features or functionalities.
+* Provides a simple and easy-to-use web interface to shorten URLs.
+* Allows users to keep track of the number of clicks on their shortened URLs.
+* Uses a reliable and widely used database system (MongoDB) for storing the URLs and their associated data.
+* Uses a popular and well-supported web development framework (Express) for creating the application.
+* The code is modular and organized, making it easy to maintain and scale.

+### Disadvantages
+* Our application is not secure or reliable.
+It does not validate or sanitize the user input, nor does it encrypt or hash the URLs in the database.
+It also does not handle any errors or exceptions that may occur during the execution.
+* Our application is not user-friendly or accessible.
+It does not provide any feedback or confirmation to the user when they perform an action, nor does it support any accessibility features such as keyboard navigation or screen readers.
+* Our application is not original or innovative.
+It does not offer any unique or distinctive features that differentiate it from other existing URL shortener services.
+It also does not have any branding or identity that attracts or retains the user’s attention.
+* The code only supports shortening URLs and does not provide any other features or functionalities.
+* The application runs on a single server, which can limit scalability and increase downtime if the server goes down.
+* The code does not have any security features implemented, such as authentication or input validation, which can make it vulnerable to attacks such as SQL injection or cross-site scripting (XSS).
+* The application relies on third-party libraries, which can introduce potential vulnerabilities or compatibility issues if not kept up-to-date.

+### Limitations of Existing Techniques or Methods
+* Existing URL shortener services may have limited storage capacity or bandwidth, which may affect their performance or availability.
+They may also impose restrictions on the number or length of URLs that can be shortened or stored.
+* Existing URL shortener services may have privacy or security issues, as they may collect or share the user’s data or browsing history.
+They may also expose the user to malicious or harmful URLs that may contain viruses, malware, or phishing scams.
+* Existing URL shortener services may have usability or compatibility issues, as they may not support all types of URLs or platforms.
+They may also have inconsistent or confusing user interfaces that may frustrate or confuse the user.
+* Existing URL shortening techniques or methods often rely on a centralized service to store and redirect URLs, which can be a single point of failure and raise concerns about privacy and security.
+* The generated short URLs can be easily guessed or brute-forced, leading to potential security vulnerabilities.
+* Some existing techniques may not be scalable or efficient enough to handle a large volume of requests, especially in the case of high-traffic websites.

 ## ARCHITECTURE
 These are the architectural designs of our application which will give a basic understanding of workings by our application.
 Some of the designs are described in a summarized way by which you can understand the structure.
 ### Architecture of the Application